ecoacoustics/microsite-template/DEPLOYMENT.md

 ## Deploying a Microsite

-1. Ensure that the new repository is public and deploy to Netlify
+1. Ensure that the new microsite repository is public

-You have now deployed a microsite!
+2. Publish to Netlify using the repository as the websites source
+3. Create and publish a `call-detective.org` sub-domain